gwendalminguy/tool-echoes/README.md

 * * * * 0 <path/to/python3> <path/to/tool-echoes/src/extract.py>
 ```

-Two other commands need to be run, in order to let Echoes work.
-The first one will create a symbolic link for the serialized data, and the second one will add to `run.py` the execution permission:
+Three other commands need to be run, in order to let Echoes work.
+The first one will create the `data/exports/` directory, the second one will create a symbolic link for the serialized data, and the third one will add to `run.py` the execution permission:

 ```
+$ mkdir -p data/exports
 $ ln -s ../data/exports web/exports
 $ chmod u+x run.py
 ```